DumbCaveSpider/QuickMoveButtons/about.md

 # How to use

 - Select an object to show the transform buttons in the editor.
-- Hold around the edge of the buttons to drag around the buttons.
+- Hold the draggable area of the buttons to move the menu.
 - Press the center button to toggle the move units.

 # Credits